Sunday, 14 June 2020

 Uloola Falls

-Once again, it's a long hike to the next destination at Robertson Knoll but the ridge is interesting along its length with a mixture of bush and more open, rocky sections.
-There are a few instances of curious, whaleback rocks to cross in addition to a fine lookout close to Mount Ball which has a sweeping view of the national park.
+Once again, it’s a long haul to the next destination at Robertson Knoll, but the ridge remains engaging throughout, with a mix of dense bush and more open, rocky sections.
+Along the way are several curious whale-back rocks to cross, as well as a fine lookout near Mount Ball that offers sweeping views across the national park.

 The Uloola Track heads away from the campground, climbing the Gurrumboola Ridge